-The wild type/reference (i.e. non-mutagenised Kronos or Cadenza depending on the population) and mutant base (i.e. mutation as a result of EMS mutagenesis) at this position (WT/mutant).
-For EMS-induced mutations, over 99% correspond to G/A and C/T mutations.
+The Wild Type (i.e. non-mutagenised Kronos or Cadenza depending on the population) and Mutant base (i.e. mutation as a result of EMS mutagenesis) at this position (WT/Mutant).

 Class

 The type of variation.
 For the TILLING mutants this should always be "SNP" (single nucleotide polymorphism).